yegor256/blog/_drafts/auth.md

 Set-Cookie: user=me@yegor256.com; Secure
 {% endhighlight %}

-There is yet another type of attack associated with cookie based authentication, based on browser ability to expose all cookies associated with a web page to JavaScript executed inside it.
-An attacker may inject some malicious JavaScript code into the page (don't ask me how... this will happen only if your entire HTML rendering is done wrong), and this code will get access to the cookie.
-Then, this code will send the cookie somewhere else, where the attacker can collect it.
+There is yet another type of attack associated with cookie-based authentication, based on a browser's ability to expose all cookies associated with a web page to JavaScript executed inside it.
+An attacker may inject some malicious JavaScript code into the page (Don't ask me how ... this will happen only if your entire HTML rendering is done wrong), and this code will gain access to the cookie.
+Then, the code will send the cookie somewhere else so the attacker can collect it.
 This type of attack is called [cross-site scripting](http://en.wikipedia.org/wiki/Cross-site_scripting) (XSS).
-To prevent this, there is another flag for `Set-Cookie` header, called `HttpOnly`:
+To prevent this, there is another flag for the `Set-Cookie` header, called `HttpOnly`:

 {% highlight text %}
 HTTP/1.1 303 See Other